Rubenmp/Rubik/README.md

    L/l/5 for blue
    Y/y/6 for yellow

-You will be able to change the colours.
-The program will show:
+You will be able to change the colours if you made mistakes.
+The program represents Rubik's cube in two dimensions with green side in front of user (centered blue sticker represents that the colour of the side is blue):

 ![Colours](./img/colours.jpeg "Colours")

-It would be represented as
+It would be represented in a file as
 ``` bash
 w w w w w w w w w
 o o o o o o o o o